logzio/logzio-azure-blob-trigger/README.md

 ### Full Auto-Deployment

-If you don't have storage account with container with logs, or you want to create everything from scratch, this auto-deployment is for you.
+If you don't have storage account (general purpose v2) with container with logs, or you want to create everything from scratch, this auto-deployment is for you.
 Will auto-deploy the following resources:

-- Storage Account + Container
+- Storage Account (general purpose v2) + Container
 - App Service Plan - Consumption Plan
 - Application Insights
 - Logz.io Function App + Logz.io Blob Trigger Function